thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 		- World cup final, not my cup of tea and the neighbors are loud
 - 19
 	- Boring meeting -> This week and next week is gonna be busy without much value for me though :(
+- 20
+	- I hurt my left arm in pull ups.
+It get better after sleep.
+Might have to stop pull ups for a few days :(

 #
 ---